minho42/roster-ios-public/README.md

 ## Shutdown

-The roster iOS app has been shut down as of 13/2/2025.
+The roster ios app has been removed from the app store.
-Existing users can continue using the app, but it is no longer available on the App Store.
+It may return in the future.